samerziade/matrix/README.md

-# matrix
+# Matrix

-A simple PHP program that can run matrix calculations on data sets
+A simple PHP program that can run matrix calculations on data sets.